 This weeks blog is a truly innovative product.
 The team at Form have developed something that swimmers have been after for decades.
 The ability to get real time feedback on your swim performance without disrupting your swim.
-Alice has been running this latest review hear what she has to say.
-Enjoy the Form goggles: Everything you need to know article.
+Alice has been running this latest review.
+Hear what she has to say.
+Enjoy the Form goggles review: Everything you need to know article.
 Learn how you can track your swim with these ground breaking goggles.

 These unique swim goggles provide a digital read-out using a set of sensors to track your activity in the pool.
 The Form swim goggles display a real-time selection of metrics (time as well as one of distance, calories or lengths) are displayed in your eyeline as you swim.
 Further details including split time, stroke rate, stroke count, distance per stroke, pace per 50 or pace per 100 can be displayed after every turn.
 Proud to share with you Alice’s review of augmented reality smashing into the world of swimming.